SeanKilleen/seankilleen.github.io/_posts/2013-01-28-how-to-use-powercli-to-find-and-disconnect-all-cd-drives-on-vms-field-notes.md

 ### Solution (NOTE: Update)

-**The first solution I provided here wasn't that great, so I'm updating this post.** The original contents have been changed because they previously would disconnect the entire CD-ROM drive, vs. just unmounting the ISO.
+**The first solution I provided here wasn't that great, so I'm updating this post.** The original contents have been changed because they previously would disconnect the entire CD-ROM drive, vs. just un-mounting the ISO.
 As you can imagine, pulling the equivalent of ripping a CD-ROM drive out while a machine is running can cause some interesting behavior.
 The solution below outlines a much better way to do this.

 Two one-line PowerCLI scripts will help us with this.